bao-project/bao-helloworld/README.md

 ## 4. Let's Try It Out! - Unleash the Power

-Now that everything is set up, let's revise all the steps:
+Now that everything is set up, let's revise all the steps performed yet:

 :white_check_mark: Build guest (baremetal)